karlun/gramods/README.md

 ## Modules and Dependencies

-### gmConfig
+### gmCore

-Utilities for loading other modules and configure them based on configuration files.
+Utilities for loading other modules and configure them based on configuration files, and for handling library and application debugging output.

 Requirements:
  - TinyXML2